Statute Law (Repeals) Act 1975

 The Statute Law (Repeals) Act 1975 (c.
 10) is an act of the Parliament of the United Kingdom.

-This act was partly in force in Great Britain at the end of 2010.
+As of 2026, the act remains partly in the United Kingdom.

-It implemented recommendations contained in the sixth report on statute law revision, by the Law Commission and the Scottish Law Commission.
+Background

-Section 1
+The act implemented recommendations contained in the sixth report on statute law revision, by the Law Commission and the Scottish Law Commission.

-Sections 1(1) and (3) of the act were repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+Provisions

-Section 2
+Repealed enactments

-Section 2(2) of the act was repealed by Group 1 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.
+Section 1(1) of the act repealed 157 enactments, listed in parts I to XIV of the schedule to the act.